ReqwerT/labenv/libvirt/adımlar.md

 ---

-## Sonuç
+## Result

-Yukarıdaki adımlar sonucunda, Vagrant ve libvirt’i bare metal Debian işletim sistemimize kurmuş oluyoruz.
+As a result of the above steps, we have installed Vagrant and libvirt on our bare metal Debian operating system.